AndersenLab/Andersen_etal_2015G3/PhenotypeProcessing/README.md

 All of the following files should be in the same directory as the SetupAndScoreReportGenerator.R file:

-+ MasterSetupReport2.Rmd - Markdown template for the setup reports
++ MasterSetupReport.Rmd - Markdown template for the setup reports
-+ MasterScoreReport2.Rmd - Markdown template for the score reports
++ MasterScoreReport.Rmd - Markdown template for the score reports
 + PresentationStyle.RData - Presentation style specs for plots in the reports
 + SimpleDataProcessFxns.R - File containing most of the functions to process the raw sorter data